alexei-erm/ML_course_personnal/README.md

 ## ------------ NOT CLEAN | NOT PRESENTABLE ------------
 ## ------------ NOT CLEAN | NOT PRESENTABLE ------------

-Selected personal works in Data Science, Machine Learning, Optimization, Control Theory, robotics and more.
+Selected personal code in :
+- Data Science (Machine Learning, Deep Learning, Reinforcement Learning)
+- Optimization
+- Control Theory, Robotics
+- and more...
 For future reference, re-usability and showcase.
+Languages used: MATLAB and python (numpy, pytorch)

 ## Files description